shakdavis/activedirectory-config/README.md

 <img src="![Uploading Screenshot 2024-12-31 173907.png…]()"/>
 </p>
 <p>
 Step 1.
 Create a resource group labeled "Active-Directory-Lab" in Microsoft Azure.
-For this lab, you could deploy your resource group in the EAST US 2 region.
+For this tutorial, you could deploy your resource group in the EAST US 2 region.

 Step 2.
-Within the resource group, create and deploy 2 virtual machines - one virtual machine acting as the Domain Controller or "DC-1" and operating under Windows Server 2022 and the other acting as our Active User or "Client-1" and operating under Windows 10 (21H2).
+Within the resource group, create and deploy 2 virtual machines - one virtual machine acting as the Domain Controller or "DC-1" and operating under Windows Server 2022 and the other acting as your Active User or "Client-1" and operating under Windows 10 (21H2).
 After verifying both vms are going to be deployed and stored in the same region (ex.
 EAST US 2), you then create and deploy your virtual machines.

 Step 3.
 Be sure to set the Domain Controller's NIC Private IP address to "STATIC".
 Since Client-1 will be using DC-1 as the DNS Server, this prevents DC-1's private IP address from changing.
 This can be done by going to DC-1's network settings in Azure > selecting the Network Interface Configuration with a computer chip icon > Settings tab > under IP Configurations tab select "ipconfig" hyperlink > change Private IP address setting to "Static" > be sure to save progress.